tonreg84/Manual-registration-DHM-FLUO/README.md

 Manual registration DHM-FLUO
 Autor: tonreg, team UMI, CNP-CHUV Lausanne

-Version 06 - 10.03.2025

 Program suite to rescale and align microscopy images.
-- A source image is transformed in reference to another image.
+- A source image is transformed in reference to another image to obtain a scaling factor and a x-y shift.
 For example a DHM image and a epifluorescence image.
-- An image stack can be registered with a scaling factor and a constant x-y shift
+- An image sequence can be registered with a scaling factor and a constant x-y shift

 How to use the program suite:

 Main.py - main GUI:
-Use it to load the source and the reference images, to display them, and to call the sub GUIs "Rough.py", "Get_scaling_factor.py", and "Shift_it.py".
-You can run the sub GUIs directly from an IDE, too.
-Anyway, you need to load a reference image and a (rescaled) source image.
+To load the source and the reference images, display them, and call the sub GUIs "Rough.py", "Get_scaling_factor.py", and "Shift_it.py".
+You can run the sub GUIs directly, too.
 Possible image formats: .png, .jpg, .jpeg, .bmp, .tif, .tiff, as well as the LynceeTec formats .bin and .bnr

 We are assume the same scaling factor for image width and height.